ISSArt-LLC/ISSArt-LLC.github.io/posts/2017-03-17-smart-version-control-for-project-managers.md

 Keeping version control pattern in mind, we use the next kinds of branches in our projects (from the toughest policy to the softest one):

-1. “release” (for production and hotfixes)
+1. "release" (for production and hotfixes)
-2. “testing” (for release testing)
+2. "testing" (for release testing)
-3. “develop” (for the complete features)
+3. "develop" (for the complete features)
 4. Feature branches (for development)

 ##### Feature branches